NguyenAndrew/Simple-Programming/README.md

 # Simple Programming
-Simple Programming is a programming paradigm that states:
+Simple Programming is a programming paradigm that states,

 **To make the most maintainable software: All input processors form a [simple curve](https://mathworld.wolfram.com/SimpleCurve.html), for any base success case.**

-Additionally, branching/exception logic should also be a simple curve, when possible.
+Here is a video explaining the Simple Programming Paradigm - https://youtu.be/rcns0WBB9Ww

 ## Glossary ##